Ysgol Gyfun Llangefni: Notable staff members

+Former headteachers

+Filming Location

+Ysgol Gyfun Llangefni has been the filming location for Welsh soap opera Rownd a Rownd for a number of years.
+Scenes requiring a school setting for the fictional 'Ysgol Glanrafon' secondary school are filmed at the school.

 Welsh language

 Welsh Government defines the school as a bilingual secondary school Category 2B, which means that, at least 80% of subjects (excluding Welsh and English) are taught through the medium of Welsh but are also taught through the medium of English.
 However, the majority are taught through the medium of Welsh.
 Approximately 87% of pupils study Welsh as a first language.

-As of January 2018, 70.4% of the school's pupils spoke Welsh at home.
+As of January 2023, 78.5% of the school's pupils spoke Welsh at home.